Toilet Paper and Facemasks, Icons of the Pandemic

 Anyway, the shortages of toilet paper did not appear to be an exclusively Dutch phenomenon.
 Facebook friends from far-flung places like Australia and the United States posted videos in which friendly nations organized toilet roll drops to ease the need.
 And other funny memes that we could use in those gloomy days.

 It was only a matter of time before I came up with my own meme: a map of the world made of 1127 toilet rolls.
 Digital toilet rolls that is; I didn’t have to hoard toilet paper for it.
-This card is in no way responsible for the painful shortages.
+This map is in no way responsible for the painful shortages.

 After a relatively relaxed summer, now all of Europe is struggling with the second wave of covid-19.
 But there’s no run on toilet paper this time.
 Instead, this wave has its own icon: the face mask.
 They’ve been for sale in my American webshop for several months now.